C4ptainCrunch/thesis/source/index.rst

 -------

 The Mancala games are an ancient family of game that are played on many continents :cite:`deVoogt2008`, Awale being one of them.
-The word mancala comes from the Arabic word "نقلة", transliterated as "naqala" and literally meaning "to move".
+The word mancala comes from the Arabic word 'نقلة', transliterated as 'naqala' and literally meaning 'to move'.

 Like Awale, Mancala games can consist of rows of pits, some of them having more than two rows (:numref:`see Figure %s <bao>`) and sometimes extra pits with a special role.
 Mancala games can sometimes be played by more than two players.